 Also, because the final step of the root canal procedure is application of a restoration such as a crown or a filling, it will not be obvious to onlookers that a root canal was performed.

-If you would like to learn more about endodontics in Post Falls, Idaho, contact 7 Day Dental Smiles at 208-773-8388 and set up your consultation with Dr. Rheanna Burnham, Matt Fletcher, Scott Lake, Jim Landers, Zachary Miller, Truman Nielsen or Keira Greene!
+If you would like to learn more about endodontics in Post Falls, Idaho, contact 7 Day Dental Smiles at 208-773-8388 and set up your consultation with Dr. Rheanna Burnham, Dr. Scott Lake, Dr. Brittany Foster, Dr. Jaycob Enzler, Dr. Truman Nielsen or Dr. Keira Greene!